-Working in HR, you probably already have a good idea of why it is so important to hire the right employee.
+Working in HR, you probably know why it is so important to hire the right employee.
 However, like most business processes, the landscape changes on a regular basis.
-Innovative hiring processes are tried and tested and the most effective hiring strategies get modified regularly.
+Innovative hiring processes are always being tested and the most effective hiring strategies get modified regularly.

-It is often said that employees are what differentiates one company from their competitors.
-You can buy the best technology and equipment, you can set up the most efficient working processes but your people do the rest.
-If you are an organization that wants your brand to stand out for delivering excellent customer service or for being innovators in the industry, then your employees must reflect that vision to the outside world.
+It is often said that employees are what differentiates a company from its competitors.
+You can buy the best technology and equipment and set up the most efficient working processes, but your people do the rest.
+If your organization wants their brand to stand out for delivering excellent customer service or for being innovators in the industry, then your employees must reflect that vision to the outside world.

-If we look at Richard Branson as an example, in many interviews he describes the importance of looking after your staff and having the right people.
+If we look at Richard Branson, founder of the Virgin Group, as an example, in many interviews he describes the importance of looking after your staff and having the right people.
 His 7 hiring rules include:

 - New hires do not have to fit in right away

-- Go for experience and transferrable skills rather than qualifications
+- Go for experience and transferable skills rather than qualifications

 - Define your company’s purpose to attract the right people